MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 ms.collection: get-started
 ---

-# Copy an LCS environment to an online development environment (preview)
+# Copy a LCS environment (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This guide provides step-by-step instructions on performing a copy from a LCS managed production/sandbox environment to a Power Platform admin center (PPAC) managed online development environment (ODE).
+This guide provides step-by-step instructions on performing a copy from a Life Cycle Services (LCS) managed production/sandbox environment to a Power Platform admin center (PPAC) managed online development environment (ODE).

 Unlike the current LCS copy experience, PPAC based copy copies over your databases, any customizations and the ISV solutions.
 In simple terms, it produces a replica of the source environment that includes both code and data.